filobot/docs-rewrite/topics/cloudflare.md

 Objects that can be banned:
 - Your IP address.
-- Your ISP[^1].
+- Your Internet Service Provider[^1].
 - Your IP address range[^2].
-- Your User-Agent.
+- The User-Agent of your browser.
 - Your country.
 - The type of browser [🕵️](https://www.torproject.org/) you use.

-> When a ban is issued, you are prohibited from accessing any services or pages on our website while the ban is in effect.
+> When a ban is issued, you are banned from accessing any services or pages on our website while the ban is in effect.
 > {.is-danger}

 ### Temporary bans